flatcar-archive/flatcar-docs/os/migrating-to-clcs.md

       nameserver 8.8.8.8
 ```

-This can be done in a Container Linux Config with the `storage.files.*` section.
+This can be done in a Flatcar Linux Config with the `storage.files.*` section.

 ```yaml container-linux-config
 storage: